stark-2000/Final-Project_Group-3/README.md

 cppcheck --enable=all --std=c++17 *.cpp --suppress=missingIncludeSystem --suppress=missingInclude --suppress=unmatchedSuppression > ./../results/cppcheckreport
 ```
 ## Command to generatte doxygen documentation
+- Navigate to src directory of each package and execute the following
+- all the doxygen documentation is archived in src folder
 ```
 doxygen <cpp file>
 cd html